ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - a - React - Building the Rest API.md

   - Refresh embeded vs. Reference

+- Codealong:
+  - option1: share the plan & build together in the main session.
-- Build (advanced students can do that in pairs in breakout rooms)
+  - option2: advanced students can do that in pairs in breakout rooms.

 Routes (implement each one + TEST WITH POSTMAP):